Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Related Work

-\paragraph{Mechanistic Interpretability of VLMs.} Recent work has begun applying interpretability techniques to vision-language models. \citet{ocrheads} identified ``OCR heads''---specific attention heads responsible for text recognition---through activation analysis and head masking experiments.
-They found OCR heads are qualitatively distinct from general retrieval heads, with less sparse activation patterns. \citet{shi2025vlmlens} introduced VLM-Lens, a probing framework for diagnosing internal competences of VLMs across visual, linguistic, and cross-modal dimensions. \citet{skean2025layer} systematically analyzed layer-wise representations across language models, revealing how information transforms through depth.
-Our work complements these by taking a causal representation-level approach: rather than identifying \emph{which heads} do OCR or probing what representations encode, we characterize \emph{what information} flows through the network and whether it can be selectively removed.
+\paragraph{Mechanistic Interpretability of VLMs.} Recent work has begun applying interpretability techniques to vision-language models. \citet{baek2025large} identified ``OCR heads''---specific attention heads responsible for text recognition---through activation analysis and head masking experiments.
+They found OCR heads are qualitatively distinct from general retrieval heads, with less sparse activation patterns. \citet{sheta2025behavioral} introduced VLM-Lens, a probing framework for diagnosing internal competences of VLMs across visual, linguistic, and cross-modal dimensions. \citet{skean2025layer} systematically analyzed layer-wise representations across language models, revealing how information transforms through depth.
+Our work builds on these descriptive and correlational analyses by adding \emph{causal} intervention: we identify the OCR-specific subspace in the residual stream and test whether selectively removing it disrupts text reading while preserving other capabilities, establishing not just where OCR information is encoded but whether it is separable.

 \paragraph{Activation Patching and Causal Tracing.} Activation patching \citep{meng2022locating} has proven effective for localizing specific computations in language models.
 The core insight is that restoring ``clean'' activations to a corrupted forward pass reveals which components are causally necessary for a behavior.
 We adapt this approach for multimodal settings by using inpainted images (with text removed) as the ``corrupted'' condition, enabling us to isolate OCR-specific activations.
 Related techniques include causal scrubbing \citep{chan2022causal} and path patching, though we focus on subspace-level rather than component-level interventions.